 From the Texas Department of Insurance

-The other driver's insurance company may ask you to sign a release to settle your claim and forgo future claims related to the accident.
-Don't sign a release until you are satisfied with the total settlement.
+In Texas, the other driver's insurance company may ask you to sign a release to settle your insurance claim and forgo future claims related to the accident.
+Don't sign a liability release until you are satisfied with the total settlement, including diminished value.
 Get a letter from your doctor estimating the cost and length of your future medical treatment.
 You might want to consult an attorney before accepting a settlement.
 Under Texas law, you have two years after an accident to either settle your claim or file a lawsuit.

 Texas law prohibits insurance companies from delaying payment of a claim in order to pressure you to sign a release.
 If you believe an insurance company is delaying payment to pressure you, file a complaint with TDI.